 Does the government have any options if the ceiling is not raised?

-While the Treasury has used these measures when previous negotiations stalled—including in 2011 and 2013—Congress has never failed to raise the ceiling before the measures have been depleted.
+While the treasury has used these measures when previous negotiations stalled—including in 2011 and 2023—Congress has never failed to raise the ceiling before the measures have been depleted.
 If Congress does not act to raise the debt limit despite such emergency measures, federal spending would have to plummet or taxes would have to rise significantly (or a combination of the two).
-In 2023, the debt ceiling was reached without a deal on January 19; Treasury Secretary Yellen has warned that extraordinary measures could be exhausted by June 1.
 Experts have viewed both reducing federal spending and increasing tax revenue enough to cover the needed payments as processes that could take over a decade.

-As that date neared without a deal to raise or suspend the limit, some experts proposed alternatives that would not require congressional approval.
-These include invoking the Fourteenth Amendment of the U.S. Constitution, which states that “the validity of the public debt of the United States… shall not be questioned,” to issue more debt; others include selling U.S. gold and minting a platinum coin worth $1 trillion.
-Biden has publicly called these measures untenable.
-The Treasury Department could also defer payments on military salaries or to Social Security and Medicare recipients.
-It has the option of prioritizing debt payments, although in March 2023, Yellen dismissed that idea as “default by another name.”
+As that date neared without a deal to raise or suspend the limit in 2023, some experts proposed alternatives that would not require congressional approval.
+These included invoking the Fourteenth Amendment of the U.S. Constitution, which states that “the validity of the public debt of the United States… shall not be questioned,” to issue more debt.
+Others proposed selling U.S. gold or minting a platinum coin worth $1 trillion.
+However, Biden publicly called those measures untenable.
+The Treasury Department can also defer payments on military salaries or to Social Security and Medicare recipients, or prioritize debt payments.
+(In March 2023, Yellen dismissed that idea as “default by another name.”)

 Do other countries have similar policies?